BakerEA/POLARIS/README.md

 mpiexec -np nproc python POLARIS_master.py --INFILE POLARIS_test_data  -- OUTFILE POLARIS_test_data  -- THR pval_thr  -- ANNOT POLARIS_test_data.genes.annot -- SUMM POLARIS_test_summ_data   -- COVAR covariate_filename

+# NOTE:

+With sets of at least 200 SNPs, the eigen solver in Python produces complex numbers, so although the code runs, the imaginary part of the number is ignored.
+Therefore, it is advised to use sets less than 200 SNPs.
+The code will output an error message if complex numbers are produced, but will still complete.

+I am currently working on a new code which will be able to handle much larger sets of SNPs.